kawalcovid19/wargabantuwarga.com/CONTRIBUTING.md

 In this project, we are heavily utilising GitHub features to document and signal any progress in the website development.

+### Finding or creating issues

+Most contributions start from defining issues.
+Anyone can open an issue for discussion.
+You can head to [this link](https://guides.github.com/features/issues/) for deep understanding about Issues.
+Specifically, you can start finding several Issues in [our Issues tab](https://github.com/kawalcovid19/wargabantuwarga.com/issues).
+There are only two categories in Issues section, Open and Closed.

+#### Open Issues

+Open Issues means it still needs more attention and need to be resolved.
+Commonly, contributors will explore Open Issue section to resolve an issue.

+#### Closed Issues

+Closed Issues means it has been completed or no need further action.
+Closed issue can be changed to open if contributors find related issue with the same category in the future.

+Please pay attention on every issue attribute.
+Every issue might be referenced by other contributors through [Linked Pull Request](https://docs.github.com/en/issues/tracking-your-work-with-issues/linking-a-pull-request-to-an-issue).
+It means the issue is currently being handled.
+To avoid working on the same issue, contributors were strongly encouraged to submit a [draft pull request](https://github.blog/2019-02-14-introducing-draft-pull-requests/) first when they start working on an issue.

 ### Start working on issues

 Before working on an issue, there are a few things that you need to pay attention to: